danbz/aesthetic-programming/source/5-ObjectAbstraction/Readme.md

 Indeed, abstraction exists at many different layers and scales of computing.
 At the lowest level of abstraction, the flow of information is stored, processed and represented in the form of binary (base 2 number system) numbers — zeros and ones.[^binary] In other words, the way we understand all multimedia formats (whether texts, images, video or sound) is quite different from how a computer understands them as data, or more precisely as binary numbers, including pixels, color values and waveforms.
 In this way, we can move from low-level abstraction in the form of machine code and the switching of electric circuits to high-levels of abstraction such as the graphical user interface or the programming language `p5.js` that we use in the book.

 Recognition of the levels of abstraction are important to understand that the specific details of how a computer actually works are largely hidden from view or substituted by desktop metaphors (such as deleting a file by throwing it in the bin).
-That the complexity is reduced is useful of course for a number of reasons including accessability and usability, but we also need to bear in mind that there is more at stake here.
+That the complexity is reduced is useful of course for a number of reasons including accessability, but we also need to bear in mind that there is more at stake here.
 In learning to program, even at the higher level, we engage the politics of this movement between abstract and concrete reality.
 More specically, for this chapter, we focus on object abstraction, which is an approach in OOP, to think conceptually about how objects model the world and what this suggests in terms of an understanding of its hidden layers.

 ## 5.1.1 Start()